PeterCamilleri/mysh/README.md

 $date_fmt   | The format for the date: "%Y-%m-%d"
 $debug      | Does the shell display additional debugging info (true/false)
 $h          | The home folder's path
+$history    | Is command line history enabled?
 $name       | The name given to this mysh session.
+$no_move    | Entries are not moved up when pulled from the command history.
 $page_height| The page height.
 $page_msg   | The paging message.
 Default is "Press a key, a space, or q:"
 $page_pause | Is page pausing enabled?